London Fashion Week begins with tributes to Queen Elizabeth

 "London is a platform for incredible creative businesses, many independent businesses and they've already committed spend.
 So we need to make sure that we're supporting them to be able to continue."

-Among the tributes planned is a book of condolences from the fashion industry, which once saw Elizabeth sitting front row at a London show, and fashionistas will join in a national moment of reflection - a one minute silence - on Sunday evening at 8pm (1900 GMT) ahead of the Christopher Kane show.
+Among the tributes planned is a book of condolences from the fashion industry to be shared with the royal household and fashionistas will join in a national moment of reflection - a one minute silence - on Sunday evening at 8pm (1900 GMT) ahead of the Christopher Kane show.

 On Thursday evening, designer Daniel W. Fletcher held a minute's silence before sending out his first model in a black suit and a black armband.